awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-secrets.md

 ```
 arn:aws:secretsmanager:region:aws_account_id:secret:secret-name:json-key:version-stage:version-id
 ```

-**Important**
-If you are using AWS Fargate, it is only supported to specify the full ARN of the secret in your task definition\.
-Specifying a specific JSON key or version is not supported at this time\.

 The following section describes the additional parameters\.
 These parameters are optional, but if you do not use them, you must include the colons `:` to use the default values\.
 Examples are provided below for more context\.